• Services

 And so, yeah, they want to hire you back.
 And what's cool about assessments, at least for me is that in many ways, you can measure the impact of the consulting presence through multiple assessments, and you see things change.

-Greg: The challenge for programs like this, I think is the interpersonal connection, being in-person.
-So, think about pre-Covid, because the experience that we've had going through the pandemic lockdowns globally has been obviously very, very difficult for people.
-The negative consequences have been dramatic.
-But we were fortunate to have communication and learning platforms that empowered us to stay virtually connected.
-The fact that you and I connected virtually in this kind of environment is fantastic.
+Greg: The challenge I think is the interpersonal connection.
+So, think about pre-covid, because I think the experience that we’ve had going through the pandemic lockdowns globally has been obviously very, very difficult for people.
+But the unintended consequence is we’ve had to learn things like you and I connecting in this kind of environment is fantastic.

-There's very little, at least in my experience, that can substitute for that human experience, that connection, that energy of learning from others in-person, and going through that dynamic together.
+There’s very little, at least in my experience, that can substitute for that human experience, that connection, that energy of learning from others, and going through that dynamic.

-I think there's a huge opportunity but maybe you and I could have a discussion about how approaches like this can be scaled?
+So, I think there’s a huge opportunity but maybe you and I could have a discussion about how you accelerate that kind of platform that has a much broader reach versus just being isolated inside of individual organizations.

 And it's become kind of an employee market in part because of that, and you are tapping into that.
 Basically, that desire and companies that want to tap into that for their own growth as well.
 So, I would encourage anybody that's watching this or reading this in an interview format, on print or online.